 INT = INT(EmployeeSales[Sales])

-The DAX SQRT function in power BI returns the square root of a given number.
-The syntax of Power BI DAX SQRT Function is as shown below:
+The DAX SQRT function in Power BI returns the square root of a given number.
+The syntax of the DAX SQRT Function is as shown below:

 SQRT(expression)